ClementBM/clementbm.github.io/_posts/2019-11-17-activation-functions-cheet-sheat.md

 date:   2019-11-17
 categories: [activation function]
 ---
-This a simple record of the most used activation function and their derivatives.
+This is a simple record of the most used activation functions and their derivatives.

 ## Sigmoid